Tsukina-7mochi/vpm-workflow/readme.md

 [Action](./.github/actions/check-repository-includes-package/action.yml)

-Checks if a package manifest is included in the repository manifest as the `packages.{pacakge name}.{version}`.
+Checks if a package manifest is included in the repository manifest as the `packages.{package name}.{version}`.

 ```yaml
 - uses: Tsukina-7mochi/vpm-workflow/.github/actions/check-repository-includes-package